Electric vehicle plugged into a DC fast charger during snowy winter conditions, illustrating cold weather EV charging challenges

 That means for every 10 kWh you pull from the grid, only 7 kWh makes it into the battery.
 The rest is lost as heat.
 9 kW into the battery.
 That's slower than a basic Level 1 charger.
 And wireless charging doesn't warm the battery.
 So you're charging slowly and into a cold, inefficient battery.
 It's the worst of both worlds.
 And here's a hidden cost: grid strain.
 When everyone plugs in during cold snaps, utilities see demand spikes.
 In Quebec, where most electricity is hydro, it's manageable.
 But in Alberta, where power is partly gas-generated, higher EV charging demand in winter means higher emissions.

 One study from Natural Resources Canada found that EVs in cold climates can increase winter electricity demand by 15–20% in urban areas.
 That's not trivial.
 And if the grid can't keep up, chargers slow down further.
 I researched a case in Calgary where a charging station rated for 150 kW dropped to 90 kW during a cold snap because the local transformer was overloaded.
 The car wasn't the bottleneck.
 The grid was.
-So what's the takeaway? " It's different.
-You're not dealing with the same car you had in summer.
+The takeaway is simple: you're not dealing with the same car you had in summer.
 You're dealing with a compromised system that prioritises survival over speed.

 And if you're planning a winter road trip, assuming you can charge as fast as the brochure says, you're going to be late.
 The 2025 Equinox EV's fast charging speed isn't 150 kW in January.
 It's more like 75–90 kW, depending on conditions.
 And that changes everything.